Evaluating Simplification Algorithms for Interpretability of Time Series Classification

 \section{Conclusion}

-We have introduced metrics, see Definition 1, to evaluate the use of simplification algorithms for time series in interpretability of Time Series Classifiers.
-We have applied these metrics to evaluate four simplification algorithms on CNN classifiers for 28 datasets from the UCR repository \cite{UCR}.
-The results show that the OS (Optimal Simplification) and RDP (Ramer-Douglas-Peuker) algorithms have the best performance\footnote{Note that the BU (Bottom-Up) algorithm was designed to minimize the number of segments that go over more than a single time step.
+We have introduced metrics like complexity and loyalty, see Definition 1, to evaluate the use of simplification algorithms in interpretability of Time Series Classifiers.
+Human perceptual studies \citep{cleveland1984graphical,heer2010crowdsourcing} show that people read line‐slope and point‐position with near-bar accuracy, whereas decoding symbols or averages is slower and less precise, and this supports our choice of using simplifications.
+We have applied these metrics to evaluate four simplification algorithms on Rocket classifiers for 40 datasets from the UCR repository \citep{UCR}.
+The theoretical results show that the OS (Optimal Simplification) and RDP (Ramer-Douglas-Peuker) algorithms have the best performance\footnote{Note that the BU (Bottom-Up) algorithm was designed to minimise the number of segments that go over more than a single time step.
 However, for the purpose of the comparisons in this paper we needed to count also for BU the segments on a single time step.
 This explains why BU performs worse than the other algorithms.
 In future work we would like to compare BU to other algorithms sharing its simplification criterium.}.
-The OS algorithm has time complexity cubic in the length of the original time series, and hence the cheaper RDP algorithm would be preferable for longer time series.
+The OS algorithm has time complexity cubic in the length $n$ of the original time series, and hence the $O(n logn)$ RDP algorithm would be preferable for very long time series.

-Our results confirm that simplifications are useful for interpretability of TSC.
-An important finding is that the characteristics of the datasets play a big role in how a relatively high loyalty can be achieved by a simplification on relatively few segments.
-For datasets that are Seasonal, Non-stationary and of Low Entropy, we get the best results, where a simplification keeping less than $5\%$ of the original time points is sufficient to almost always preserve the classification of the original.
-We also performed an evaluation using multi-modal large language models and these results also support the utility of simplification algorithms in TSC interpretability.